hlmeS/itm387k/index.md

 ## Tutorial

 The Python file steps you through the analysis process.
-It is separated in to three section:
+It is separated into three section:
 - data retrieval using SQL
 - data processing using pandas data frames
 - data visualization using the matplotlib and pandas Library

-Throughout the Python script, you are asked to make changes to existing code or some code.
+Throughout the Python script, you are asked to make changes to existing code or add some code.

+Enjoy and don't hesitate to ask for more explanations if you have any questions.

 # Lab 11: Two-Asset Portfolio Management